Integralist/integralist.co.uk/content/posts/big-o-for-beginners.md

 1 second / 0.1 = 10 operations
 ```

+> [!NOTE]
-> Note: your computer can handle more than 10 operations a second, but as we've said before, Big O is about worst case scenarios and so although not realistic; this number does give us a nice base line to work from
+> your computer can handle more than 10 operations a second, but as we've said before, Big O is about worst case scenarios and so although not realistic; this number does give us a nice base line to work from

 We can then calculate the _time_ associated with a number of operations.